christhulhu/acab/content/skolopender/taxonomie/_index.md

 - Stamm **Sterropristini**
   - Gattung **Sterropristes**

-In der Terraristik stammen die meisten Tiere aus den Gattungen Scolopendra, Cormocephalus, Alipes, Ethmostigmus und Rhysida.
-Doch zuweilen findet man auch schon mal andere Gattungen wie Otostigmus.
+In der Terraristik stammen die meisten Tiere aus den Gattungen Scolopendra, Alipes, Ethmostigmus und Rhysida.
+Doch zuweilen findet man auch schon mal andere Gattungen wie Otostigmus oder Cormocephalus.

 [^1]: Schileyko et. all, 2020: "An overview of the extant genera and subgenera of the order Scolopendromorpha (Chilopoda): a new identification key and updated diagnoses"